Steven Weber

 Steven Robert Weber (born March 4, 1961) is an American actor and comedian.
-He is best known for his role as Brian Hackett on the television series Wings which aired from April 1990 to May 1997 on NBC, as Sam Blue in Once and Again, and Jack Torrance in the TV miniseries adaptation of Stephen King's The Shining.
+He is best known for his role as Brian Hackett on the television series Wings, and as Dr. Dean Archer on NBC’s Chicago Med.
+He also voiced Charlie B. Barkin in All Dogs Go to Heaven: The Series, and portrayed Jack Torrance in the TV miniseries adaptation of Stephen King's The Shining.
 He had a recurring role on iZombie as Vaughn du Clark.
-He played Mayor Douglas Hamilton on NCIS: New Orleans in a recurring role, and as Sergeant First Class Dennis Worcester in Hamburger Hill (1987).
+He played Mayor Douglas Hamilton on NCIS: New Orleans in a recurring role and starred as Sergeant First Class Dennis Worcester in Hamburger Hill (1987).

 Early life

 Weber was born in Queens, New York.
 His mother, Fran (née Frankel), was a nightclub singer, and his father, Stuart Weber, was a nightclub performer and manager of Borscht Belt comedians.
-Weber embraces his Jewish heritage despite not having received a formal religious education.
+Weber is Jewish and embraces his heritage despite not having received a formal religious education.
 Weber graduated from Manhattan's High School of Performing Arts (1979) and the State University of New York at Purchase.